Sicily Walking Tour Write a review

 Specifics: The walks in Sicily aren't that long (max is 11 kms/6.5 mi.) but there are some steep sections on rocky trail, plus one day of hiking on the volcanic terrain of Mount Etna (it's like walking on loose gravel).
 The shortest walk is around Taormina, but it requires a sustained climb of 45 minutes.

-Other: This tour is appropriate for fit first time “hikers” who enjoy walking and who have good balance and who are coordinated.
+Other: This tour is appropriate for fit, first-time “hikers” who enjoy walking and who have good balance

-Moderate Tours: Tuscany Chianti, Dordogne Walk, Sicily Walk, Lake Como Walk, and Corsica.
+Moderate Tours: Tuscany Chianti, Dordogne Walk, Sicily Walk, Spain Andalusia, Lake Como Hike, and Corsica Hike

 Getting There: Independent arrival in Catania.